bbauska/UofM-AdvStyling/readme.md

 Whenever you want to say something should be the full 12 columns and it is block already by default, it takes up the whole width.
 You can pretty much skip this whole col-xs-12 part.
 Bootstrap knows to do that by default.
-It says I didn\'t know you were supposed to take up the full width, you don\'t need to tell me.
-Instead, you can just specify those rules where it\'s going to change.
+It says I didn&apos;t know you were supposed to take up the full width, you don&apos;t need to tell me.
+Instead, you can just specify those rules where it&apos;s going to change.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 250.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image250.webp){width="4.0in" height="2.0927351268591425in"}

-I\'ve dropped the smaller part and this new rule now says basically any time you are on a medium viewport or larger, make it three columns.
+I&apos;ve dropped the smaller part and this new rule now says basically any time you are on a medium viewport or larger, make it three columns.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->